LordProtectressRos/LordProtectress/README.md

 Salutations.

 I am a lady that goes by many names.
-Rose, Tahrodiis, Clypeus, Caruana.
+Rose, Lord Protectress, Clypeus.
 Whether or not you use these names is not much concern to me.

 I come from Sussex, however my family is Maltese.